 London Visit: Cross Bones Graveyard Garden of Remembrance.
 Earlier this year I moved to Borough and Bankside.
-One of my favourite places to visit is Cross Bones Graveyard Garden of Remembrance.
+One of my favourite places to visit is the Cross Bones Graveyard Garden of Remembrance.
 It’s a pauper’s graveyard and memorial shrine located in Southwark, London SE1.
 If you’re looking for interesting places to visit in London or free things to do in London, you must put this on your list!

 Garden of Remembrance